SalomePlatform/adao/doc/en/theory.rst

 =================================================================================

 .. index:: single: Data Assimilation
-.. index:: single: true state
+.. index:: single: True state
-.. index:: single: observation
+.. index:: single: Observation
 .. index:: single: a priori
 .. index:: single: EstimationOf
-.. index:: single: analysis
+.. index:: single: Analysis

 **Data Assimilation** is a general well established framework for computing the optimal estimate of the true state of a system, over time if necessary.
 It uses